toddhsimmons/localContainerLab/README.md

 This video walks through the structure and purpose of the topo.clab.yaml file.

 Topics Covered
-	•	Topology file: topo.clab.yaml
-	•	Used by ContainerLab to build the full lab
-	•	Three major sections:
+	Topology file: topo.clab.yaml Used by ContainerLab to build the full lab Three major sections:
 	1.	name
 	2.	mgmt
 	3.	topology
-	•	Memory + startup delay:
 	•	If VS Code disconnects, your VM is likely out of RAM
 	•	Increase memory or increase the delay value
 	•	init-configs folder provides base switch configuration